BurritoSlayer90/ECON860_midterm/README.md

 4. You will want to create two files called "username" and "token" that store your github username and API token respectively.
 5. Using the command module, run the first file, listdownloader.py: python listdownloader.py (Enter)
 6. Next, run the second file, listmaker.py: python listmaker.py (Enter)
+7. Then run the third file, repositoryInfo.py: python repositoryInfo.py (Enter)
+      -Note: this step takes nearly 2 hours to access the site without the website blocking you.
+Plan to let your             computer run on a solid internet connection for that time.
-7. Finally, run the third file, gitinfo.py: python githubinfo.py (Enter)
+8. Finally, run the fourth file, gitinfo.py: python githubinfo.py (Enter)
-8. Now, if you open the folder "parsedGitFiles," there will be a file called "gitinfo.csv."
+9. Now, if you open the folder "parsedGitFiles," there will be a file called "gitinfo.csv."
 This is the final output of the code.
 Enjoy!